How do I get a witness to sign a Deed?

 - If your witness is in the same room, simply click the "Open in new tab" button.

-- If your witness watched you sign during a video conference, click on the "Copy to clipboard" button, and paste the link into your video call chat box. witness share link
+- If your witness watched you sign during a video conference, click on the "Copy link" button, and paste the link into your video call chat box.

 If you are a Company Admin, remember to share the Deed / Agreement with your investor (hit the Share or Invite to View & Sign button).
 They will perform the same steps as you: signing and sharing a link with their witness to sign.